9th8/up-to-date-real-world-haskell/19-error-handling.md

       Right results -> Right ((numerator `div` denom) : results)
 ```

-This code is almost identical to the `Maybe` code; we\'ve substituted
+This code is almost identical to the `Maybe` code; we've substituted
 `Right` for every `Just`. `Left` compares to `Nothing`, but now it can
 carry a message.
-Let\'s check it out in `ghci`:
+Let's check it out in `ghci`:

 ``` screen
 ghci> divBy 50 [1,2,5,8,10]